hurenkam/node-red-hue-services/README.md

   ~~bridge needs to be configured manually with an ip address and known key.~~
 - ~~Provide better low level support for simple resources as 'grouped_light' or 'light'.~~
 - ~~Provide a generic sevice node (to allow using as of yet unsupported services)~~
-- --Use scope, this is probably required if i want to upload this as a package.--
+- ~~Use scope, this is probably required if i want to upload this as a package.~~
-- --Fix packaging, now I'm using a symlink to point to my *UI.js files, this needs a proper solution.--
+- ~~Fix packaging, now I'm using a symlink to point to my *UI.js files, this needs a proper solution.~~
 - Upload package to node-red library

 ## Postponed until after 0.5.x release